borb/amigahid-pico/README.md

 ## **important stuff**

-* current kicad files are for r4 pcb, pin mappings are not yet in the source tree! generate at your own risk. i am holding off putting those mappings in until i have received the next prototypes and built one for test. the usb test pad attachment is potentially risky and may not align, in spite of spending a while with a magnifying glass and calipers.
+* current kicad files are for r5 pcb, pin mappings are not yet in the source tree! i have not yet generated this board as a pcb, but it is mostly identical to r4. the keyboard and controller port 1 are correct at time of writing, and will be fixed for the second controller port when the next prototype arrives.

 * usb hubs and hotplug are currently only functional using [this fork](https://github.com/Ryzee119/tinyusb/tree/multi-hub) of tinyusb; i have not switched the submodule over to it because i am holding out for it being integrated into tinyusb upstream. without this branch, joint keyboard and mouse support will only be usable with a combination which share a single usb transceiver/cable.